devAsadNur/wedevs-assignment-wp-plugins/assignment-13/README.md

 </ul>
 <br>

-## 2. Plugin Name: Customer Registration Form
+## 2. Plugin Name: Customer Registration
 #### Assignment Task:
 <ul>
 <li>Create a customer registration form.
 In this form, there will be a dropdown with some capabilities.
 After user register by this form, a new user will be created and the default role will be customer.
 Based on selected capabilities, some dashoboard wizard will be display to them.</li>